sanathkumar5671/CRM-QuickForm/README.md

    npm install
    ```

+3. Set up environment variables:

+   - Copy `.env.example` to `.env.local`
+   - Fill in your actual credentials

-3. Run the development server:
+4. Run the development server:

    ```bash
    npm run dev
    ```

-4. Open [http://localhost:3000](http://localhost:3000) in your browser to see the application.
+5. Open [http://localhost:3000](http://localhost:3000) in your browser to see the application.

 ## Usage